Overview - updated in January 2026

 Summary of the walk

 Figure 1 below shows the route.
-The one-way distance is 4.3 km, making it an 8.7 km out and back walk.
+The one-way distance is 4.1 km to the end of Tern Island and an extra 900m walk back to the foreshore, making it an 8.2 km out and back walk.

 Water and toilets